 ⇒ 70% of B2B marketers made major or moderate adjustments to their strategy due to the pandemic.

 How to apply it: You need a solid strategy to guide you, but remember that no strategy is written in stone.
-To learn how to create a flexible strategy that can adapt, download our free e-book How to Build a Long-Term Strategy in a Real-Time World.
+To learn how to create a flexible strategy that can adapt, see our Guide to Create a Content Strategy.

 Example: As in-person events couldn’t happen in 2020, Adobe got creative with their virtual conference.
 For Adobe Summit 2020, they made speaker videos available in a massive digital library.
 This made it easy for attendees to consume the knowledge shared from every speaker, something they couldn’t have done in person.